 Professor Seymour Melman, Professor of Industrial Engineering, Columbia University, New York; writer on military and economic affairs.

-Dr Jiri Valenta, Professor of Political Science and Director, Institute for Soviet and East Europe Studies (1SEES), Graduate School of International Studies, University of Miami; Consultant to US Government.
-Coordinator of Soviet and East European Studies, US Naval Postgraduate School, Monterey, CA (1976-85); Fellow, Council on Foreign Relations (1981-82), Rockefeller Foundation (1981-82), Wilson Center for International Scholars (1986); Fulbright Professor, Uppsaala University, Sweden (1986), Collegio de Mexico, Mexico (1987); Member, Council on Foreign Relations. t
+Dr Jiri Valenta, Professor of Political Science and Director, Institute for Soviet and East Europe Studies (1SEES), Graduate School of International Studies, University of Miami; Consultant to US Government; Member, Council on Foreign Relations.

 The Hon John W Warner, Member of the United States Senate (Republican), Virginia; Senior and Ranking Republican, US Senate Armed Services Committee.
-Former Chairman, Sub-committee on Strategic and Theater Nuclear Forces; Under Secretary of the Navy (1972-74); Secretary of the Navy (1972-74); a Director, the American Ditchley Foundation.
+Former Chairman, Sub-committee on Strategic and Theater Nuclear Forces; a Director, the American Ditchley Foundation.

 Dr Charles Wolf, Jr, Dean, and Director of International Economic Policy Program, the Rand Graduate School, Santa Monica, California; Director, Fundamental Investors Fund; co-Chairman and Member, Executive Committee, California Seminar on International Security and Foreign Policy.